Our Mission Statement

 Leadership Application Process

-While it is encouraged to participate in Leighdership all four years, it is not necessary.
 You can join Leighdership anytime from 9th-12th grade.
 We typically send out application and interview information (for the following year) towards the beginning of second semester.
 All current Leighdership students are required to interview and be selected into the class each year.
-A student can not run for an ASB elected office unless the student has already been accepted into Leadership for the year in which they are running.
+A student cannot run for an ASB elected office unless the student has already been accepted into Leadership for the year in which they are running.